 Totally fifteen hydrological stations are built.
-Hydrological measurements at these stations have worked rather well during the period 2007-01-01 to 2007-08-31.
-It has only been minor interruptions in measurements caused by malfunctioning equipment.
+Hydrological measurements at these stations have worked rather well during the period 2007-09-01-2008-09-30.
+(It has only been minor interruptions in measurements caused by malfunctioning equipment.)
 The quality of measurements regarding water levels in lakes, reservoirs and sea is very good and only minor adjustments of data have been necessary.

 At the discharge stations where constructed dams are built, quality of measured data almost exclusively depends on the maintenance of the basin upstream the dam.
-Therefore it is very important that the dams are cleaned from debris blocking the flow through the V-notches.
-Most of the corrections made to measurements according discharge have been made because the V-notches periodically have been obstructed by ice, leaves or debris floating in the water.
-At discharge stations, using a natural cross section most corrections of measured water levels are made during the time of ice break up.
-Ice in the watercourse is then building ice jams and measured water levels are not representative for discharge calculations.
-The water level in such situations have been interpolated between the level before and after the occasion of the peek caused by the ice jam.
+Therefore it is very important that the dams are cleansed from ice, leaves or debris blocking the flow through the V-notches.
+The water level in such situations have been interpolated between the level before and after the occasion of the peek caused by the jam.